 The good news is that when you think there may be a problem with stability in your shoulder, a physiotherapist can be your first point of contact.
 They can help you investigate and determine the next course of action.
 In fact, physiotherapy is ideal for helping you to strengthen ‘dynamic stability’ before and after an injury or surgery, for example.
 Treatment also includes pain management and helping you to heal properly.
 Not all cases of shoulder instability need surgery.

-This article was submitted by Danielle Ross, one of the physiotherapists who works at both the Douglasdale and Fourways branches of Lamberti Physiotherapy.
-You can contact her using our handy appointment form.
+This article was submitted by the Douglasdale and Fourways branches of Lamberti Physiotherapy.
+You can contact one of the Physios practising at either branch by using our handy appointment form.

 - Burkhart S, Morgan C, Kibler W 2003 Current concepts: Current concepts The disabled throwing shoulder: spectrum of pathology part III: the SICK scapula, scapular dyskinesis, the kinetic chain, and rehabilitation.
 The Journal of Arthroscopy and Related Surgery 19:641-661.